-Spain, Portugal, Italy have started to discuss their own referendums to exit the EU increasing the uncertainty of what will happen next.
+Spain, Portugal, Italy have begun to discuss their own referendums to exit the EU increasing the uncertainty of what will happen next.

-As a consequence, the U.S. dollar got stronger and oil prices fell.
-But the Pound and European Stocks too the brunt of the damage.
+As a consequence, the U.S. dollar got stronger, and oil prices fell.
+But the Pound and European Stocks to the brunt of the damage.

 A “must-follow” on twitter:

 British Pound ETF: all-time low today on by far the highest volume day in its history (1.8 million shares).